microsoft/CromwellOnAzure/docs/quickstart-cromwell-on-azure.md

 This quickstart describes how to deploy Cromwell on Azure and run a sample workflow.

 The main steps are:
-1. **Deploy.** Download prerequisites and use the deployment executable to configure the Azure resources needed to run Cromwell on Azure .
+1. **Deploy.** Download prerequisites and use the deployment executable to configure the Azure resources needed to run Cromwell on Azure.
 1. **Prepare your workflow.** Create a JSON trigger file with required URLs for your workflow.
 1. **Execute.** Upload the trigger file so that Cromwell starts running your workflow.